Dong Son in Indonesia

-A well known example is the Moon Drum of Pejeng in Bali which is revered for its magical qualities.
+A well-known example is the Moon Drum of Pejeng in Bali which is revered for its magical qualities.
 Many exist on the Island of Alor where they are still used as part of important ceremonial exchanges.
 The example I use here is from the island of Sumba.

 A feature of this drum is a sunburst pattern on the face that scholars have speculated may represent the Northern Star

 The Dong Son people were seafarers and traders.
 Their sea routes took them all through the Islands of Indonesia and elements of their interaction can be seen from Sumatra to Timor, through Borneo and, the Philippines.
 There is also evidence that overland trade with India also was a significant connection, in which case the trade would have definitely been two way.
 One scholar even theorizes that there may have been a connection with Scandinavia.
-Robert von Heine-Geldern, pointed out that as the earliest Bronze Age drums in the world come from 8th century BC Scandinavia and the Balkans.
-He suggested that some of the decorative motifs including tangent-circles, ladder-motif, meanders and hatched triangles may have roots in the Balkans.
+Robert von Heine-Geldern, pointed out that as the earliest Bronze Age drums in the world come from the 8th century BC Scandinavia and the Balkans.
+He suggested that some of the decorative motifs including tangent circles, ladder-motif, meanders, and hatched triangles may have roots in the Balkans.
 Another frequent feature of the drum is a sunburst pattern on the face that scholars have speculated may represent the Northern Star

 Certain relief patterns on the bronzes suggest the “ship of the dead” designs, like those still woven in textiles in both Borneo and Sumatra.
 We an examples of what could be a dragon ship, possibly a ship of the dead.

-Two headed Dragon ship.
+Two-headed Dragon ship.
 Is it possible that this is a Buddha sitting on it?